"I want to help preserve our artistic and historic past, and I want to have fun doing it."

 Professional Experience

 Susan gained her knowledge of art conservation and museum practice through positions held at the Morgan Library, the Smithsonian Institution, the National Gallery of Art, the Cathedral of St. John the Divine, and Hardy Holzman Pfeiffer Associates (now H3 Hardy Collaboration Architecture) and as administrative conservator/development officer and adjunct professor of conservation at the Conservation Center, IFA, New York University.
 She has held development positions at the National Academy Museum, the American Academy in Rome, the Friends of the American Museum in Britain/Halcyon Foundation, and Meet The Composer.
-She is currently the interim, part-time Executive Director of the Douglaston and Little Neck Historical Society.
+She was also the part-time Executive Director of the Douglaston and Little Neck Historical Society and served as a conservation consultant at Villa La Pietra, NYU’s Florentine campus.
 She has a Master of Arts in Museum Studies and Textile Conservation from the Fashion Institute of Technology and a Certificate in Fund Raising from New York University.

 Publications and Teaching

 SAM FS publishes bi-monthly newsletters on topics related to fundraising, non-profit management and personal career growth.
-Consult the Resources page for back issues.
+The Resources page is updated occasionally with recent issues.
 If you are interested in receiving new issues, please send us a note via the contact page.

 Professional Service